Extract Structured Data from Car Listings Using AI in .NET 10

 Best Practices

-- Keep temperature low (default works well) for consistent extraction.
+- Keep temperature low – the default setting usually yields the most consistent extraction.

-- Be explicit in prompts – define the exact JSON format you need.
+- Be explicit in prompts – specify the exact JSON structure you need.

 - Use nullable types – not every listing contains every field.